KyleNewbigging/ImageProcessing/README.md

 # Image Processing App

 The **Image Processing App** is a Python-based application that allows users to perform various image processing tasks.
 This project demonstrates the use of popular Python libraries for image manipulation and GUI development.
+Note: This project was designed for an Image Processing Course at the University of Guelph CIS4720.

 ## Requirements